 First, I hope you know that there is a difference between JAMB cut off mark for institutions and the departmental cut off marks.

 Before we dive deep into the topic, let me quickly explain the difference.

 JAMB cut off mark is fixed.
-Departmental cut off mark is flexible and vary every year.
+The departmental cut off mark is flexible and varies every year.
 Why does departmental cut off mark change every year?
 I will explain that to you later in the article.

-In most schools, you will surely be given admission once you meet the departmental cut off mark but scoring above the JAMB cut off mark does not guarantee admission.
+While scoring above the JAMB cut off mark does not necessarily guarantee admission, in most schools, you will surely be given admission once you meet the departmental cut off mark.

 Still confused?
 Let me shed more light on that using examples.